 3. Signature.
 Sign or provide an electronic signature.
 (Scan your signature on a white piece of paper and save as a .jpg file or make use of the many iOS or Android signature capture apps.)

-4. Name the applicant + the award award for they are applying (and include host country, institution, organization, etc. where relevant).
+4. Name the applicant + the award for they are applying (and include host country, institution, organization, etc. where relevant).
 We instruct applicants to provide recommenders with specific information on each award to which they apply, including supporting evidence of their "fit" for the award.
-Ideally, each letter should be tailored to the opportunity, funder and student whenever possible.
+Ideally, each letter should be tailored to the opportunity, funder, and student whenever possible.

 5. Unless otherwise included on a recommendation cover sheet or form, state your relationship to the applicant.
 How long have you known them?
 In which context(s)?
 How many courses have they taken with you?
-Have you mentored research, supervised an internships or gotten to know them in another framework?
-Of all students you have previously taught or advised, where would you rank this this applicant?
+Have you mentored research, supervised an internship, or gotten to know them in another framework?
+Of all students you have previously taught or advised, where would you rank this applicant?
 Can you provide any broader comparison to their peers regionally or nationally?

 6. Details are critical.
 As we tell students, SHOW readers, rather than telling them.
 Marshall evidence to back up any claims you make about the applicant.
 Offer anecdotes or narrative examples.
 Avoid clichés or hyperbole.
 We have resources who served as a reviewer for many awards (Gilman, Fulbright, CLS, Boren, CBYX, DAAD, NSF, FLAS, Fulbright-Hays, etc.) and can provide sample text, selection criteria or related resources that are award-specific letters upon request.
 Remember to focus in your letter on qualities that are pertinent to the fellowship or award: vague descriptors of general demeanor (particularly comments about sweetness, gentleness, or niceness) are much less useful than precise descriptions of and brief anecdotes about the applicant's actions and approaches to learning in classroom, field or lab, and/or the applicant's leadership experiences and style, known aspirations, pertinent background, and achievements and potential in scholarship, research or creative expression.

 7. Document potential or demonstrated leadership, academic excellence, character, etc. What potential does the applicant have to excel in program/career/opportunity?
 What might they gain and contribute through participation in the opportunity at hand?